Water smart smiles for retirement village residents

 Bolton Clarke Retirement Village Manager Stephen Pether said that the initiative had really put a spring in the residents’ step.

-“After delivering all the sprinklers and fertilisers to them, the next day we had sprinklers going everywhere!
+“After delivering all the sprinklers and fertilisers, the next day we had sprinklers going everywhere!
 They love it,” he said.

 “Now we’re looking around and instead of brown grass, seeing green grass and flowers.”